Tang dynasty: Taxes and the census

-The Tang dynasty government attempted to create an accurate census of the empire's population, mostly for effective taxation and military conscription.
+The Tang government attempted to create an accurate census of the empire's population, mostly for effective taxation and military conscription.
 The early Tang government established modest grain and cloth taxes on each household, persuading households to register and provide the government with accurate demographic information.
 In the official census of 609, the population was tallied at 9 million households, about 50 million people, and this number did not increase in the census of 742.
-Patricia Ebrey writes that nonwithstanding census undercounting, China's population had not grown significantly since the earlier Han dynasty, which recorded 58 million people in the year 2.
-S.A.M.
+Patricia Ebrey writes that nonwithstanding census undercounting, China's population had not grown significantly since the earlier Han dynasty, which recorded 58 million people in 2 AD.
 Adshead disagrees, estimating about 75 million people by 750.

 In the Tang census of 754, there were 1,859 cities, 321 prefectures, and 1,538 counties throughout the empire.
-Although there were many large and prominent cities, the rural and agrarian areas comprised some 80 to 90% of the population.
+Although there were many large and prominent cities, the rural and agrarian areas comprised 80–90% of the population.
 There was also a dramatic migration from northern to southern China, as the North held 75% of the overall population at the dynasty's inception, which by its end was reduced to 50%.

-Chinese population would not dramatically increase until the Song dynasty, when it doubled to 100 million because of extensive rice cultivation in central and southern China, coupled with higher yields of grain sold in a growing market.
+The Chinese population would not dramatically increase until the Song dynasty, when it doubled to 100 million because of extensive rice cultivation in central and southern China, coupled with higher yields of grain sold in a growing market.